Canadian Forces Europe: Canadian Army

-In 1962, the brigade was reinforced with the addition of the Royal Canadian Armoured Corps helicopter recce troop, equipped with nine CH-112 Nomad helicopters.
+In 1962, the brigade was reinforced with the addition of the Royal Canadian Armoured Corps helicopter recce troop, equipped with nine Hiller CH-112 Nomad light helicopters.
 By the mid 1960s, 4 CIBG's manpower totalled 6,700 men; it featured three mechanised infantry battalions, a reconnaissance squadron equipped with both armoured vehicles and helicopters, artillery equipped with both fire support and tactical nuclear weapons, and an extensive logistic operation.
 The extent of the Canadian operation led to the British describing it as "a light division".

 The brigade was renamed 4 Canadian Mechanized Brigade Group in May 1968.

 The reformation of 1st Canadian Division in November 1989 followed the Canadian government's decision to end the Canadian Air-Sea Transportable Brigade Group (CAST) commitment to reinforce Northern Norway.
 5 Canadian Mechanized Brigade Group, based in Quebec, was thus available for other tasks.
 The CAST rapid-reinforcement commitment had been encountering problems, most graphically demonstrated during Exercise Brave Lion in 1986, which prompted Canada to start formal consultations with NATO about consolidating the CAST Brigade and 4 Canadian Mechanized Brigade Group, based in southern Germany.
 The two separate forces would have meant critical logistical and medical support needs would have gone unmet in case of real war.

 The headquarters was established, with both 4 Brigade and 5 Brigade under command, at Kingston, Ontario, with a forward detachment at Lahr in Germany where 4 Brigade was based.
 The main headquarters was intended to move gradually from Kingston to Lahr over a period of time, though this never, in the event, took place.